Staff & Board of Directors

 Becca Tuholski, MPH

-Farm to Food Access Coordinator
+Farm to Food Access Manager

 Becca Tuholski has an undeniable passion for local food systems, resilient community building, and community education.
 From her time as an Agricultural Science Teacher at LaPorte High School, to her ongoing career as a beginning farmer alongside her husband on their farm (Tuholski Produce), to her current role as the Farm to Food Access Coordinator with the NWI Food Council—Becca is dedicated to strengthening our food system from the ground up.